aantron/ocaml.org/data/planet/ambassadortothecomputers/logic-programming-in-scala-part-1.md

 </div>
 <p>where <code>T</code> is some type constructor, like <code>List</code>.
 For <code>List</code>, <code>filter</code> and <code>map</code> have their ordinary meaning, and <code>flatMap</code> is a <code>map</code> (where the result type must be a list) which concatenates the resulting lists (that is, it flattens the list of lists).</p>

-<p><code>WithFilter</code> is like <code>filter</code> but should be implemented as a &ldquo;virtual&rdquo; filter for efficiency&mdash;for <code>List</code> it doesn&rsquo;t build a new filtered list, but instead just keeps track of the filter function; this way multiple adjacent filters can be combined and the result produced with a single pass over the list.</p>
+<p><code>WithFilter</code> is like <code>filter</code> but should be implemented as a “virtual” filter for efficiency—for <code>List</code> it doesn’t build a new filtered list, but instead just keeps track of the filter function; this way multiple adjacent filters can be combined and the result produced with a single pass over the list.</p>

 <p>The details of the translation are in the <a href="http://www.scala-lang.org/docu/files/ScalaReference.pdf">Scala reference manual</a>, section 6.19.
 Roughly speaking, <code>&lt;-</code> becomes <code>flatMap</code>, <code>if</code> becomes <code>filter</code>, and <code>yield</code> becomes <code>map</code>.
 So another way to write <code>chooseTwo</code> is:</p>
 <div class="highlight"><pre><code class="scala">  <span class="k">def</span> <span class="n">chooseTwo</span><span class="o">(</span><span class="n">list</span><span class="k">:</span> <span class="kt">List</span><span class="o">[</span><span class="kt">Person</span><span class="o">])</span><span class="k">:</span> <span class="kt">List</span><span class="o">[(</span><span class="kt">Person</span>,<span class="kt">Person</span><span class="o">)]</span> <span class="k">=</span>